aantthony/graph.tk/README.md

-## What is it?
+Graph.tk is a web application that graphs, solves, simplifies, integrates and differentiates expressions.
+Currently, it can differentiate most of the functions it knows, but there are many bugs.
+It cannot expand or factorize properly yet, so it cannot find inverses well, or solve equations.
-This is a web application that graphs multiple functions, calculates expressions, and graphically solves differential equations.
+It can currently solve already factorized expressions like: 0=(x^2/12-log(2))*(x-1)(x+3).

 ### Try it out
-[graph.tk](http://graph.tk/) is the website which this code is used on.
-This repository is more up to date, but currently has bugs.
+[graph.tk](http://graph.tk/) is the website which this code is used on. [aantthony.github.com](http://aantthony.github.com/) is much more powerful and up to date but currently has a lot of bugs.

 ### Requirements:
 * JQuery